 A digital platform for interdisciplinary and international collaboration that enables sharing of knowledge and resources for developing resilience solutions and tools among GRRN members.
 This dedicated online portal is supported by the Global Resilience Institute.
-Members have access to a robust search tool to browse the profiles of fellow resilience researchers, as well as forums, a digital repository and more.
-Lynx-Net is a resource to find a diverse array of resilience experts from around the globe.
+Members have access to a robust search tool to browse the profiles of fellow resilience researchers and practitioners, as well as forums, a digital repository, funding opportunities, and more.
+Lynx-Net is also a resource to find a diverse array of resilience experts from around the globe.